 Figure 5.2.2.10-1: PDU session status notification

 1. The H-SMF shall send a POST request to the resource representing the individual PDU session resource in the V-SMF.
 The payload body of the POST request shall contain the notification payload, with the status information.

+If the notification is triggered by PDU session handover, the notification payload shall contain the Cause IE with value "PDU_SESSION_HANDED_OVER".